-What is post-partum depression (PPD)?
+What is post-partum depression (PPD) and post-partum anxiety?

 According to the Centre for Addiction and Mental Health, PPD is more than just the “baby blues.”
 It is a more serious depression that lasts longer, and usually starts within the first month after childbirth.
 But new moms are still at risk throughout the entire first year.
 Here are some signs of PPD: